neondatabase/website/content/docs/manage/overview.md

 ![Neon object hierarchy](/docs/manage/neon_object_hierarchy.jpg)

-## Neon account
+## Neon account or organization

-This is the account you used to sign up with Neon.
+This is the Neon account or Neon organization you signed up with.
 Neon supports signing up with an email, GitHub, Google, or partner account.

 ## API keys